Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 Multi-axis wireless load cells and digital technology have changed the face of force sensors.

 Until about 10 years ago, the force test and measurement industry had been fairly unimaginative.
-It had developed a standard way of building analog load cells, torque transducers and other devices, and it worked for many years.
-However, as most of the rest of the technological world advanced and big data changed the way engineers and manufacturers work, this age-old force measurement analog technology stood out with no way to improve data collection or make it more efficient.
+It had developed a standard way of building analog load cells, torque transducers, and other devices, and it worked for many years.
+However, as most of the rest of the technological world advanced and big data changed how engineers and manufacturers work, this age-old force measurement analog technology stood out, with no way to improve data collection or make it more efficient.
 Read more…

 The Future of Force Measurement

-The rise of the Internet-of-Things (IoT) and “Big Data” has had a tremendous impact on almost every industry, including force measurement.
+The rise of the Internet of Things (IoT) and “Big Data” has had a tremendous impact on almost every industry, including force measurement.
 Up until about ten years ago, the industry had remained steady and predictable.
-There was a standard way of building load cells using analog technology that was widely accepted, and they served their purpose well.
-Read more…
+There was a widely accepted standard way of building load cells using analog technology, and they served their purpose well.

 20 Most Promising Energy Tech Solution Providers 2020